seren/commandline-multifactor-auth/README.md

 commandline-mfa
 ===============

-A ruby script to output one-time passwords as an alternative to using Google Authenticator
+This is ruby script to output one-time passwords as an alternative to using Google Authenticator.

+It can be used with the TOTP (time-based one-time passwords) that many sites and tools have adopted (eg. gmail, aws, wordpress, ssh, lastpass, dreamhost, cpanel, etc).

 ## Usage ##